CosmicMind/Graph/README.md

 <a name="facetedsearch"></a>
 ## Faceted Search

-To explore the intricate relationships within the Graph, the search API adopts a faceted design.
-This allows the exploration of your data through any view point.
-The below examples show how to use the Graph search API:
+To explore the intricate relationships within GraphKit, the search API adopts a faceted design.
+The below examples show how to use the _Graph_ search API:

 Searching multiple Entity types.